Anya Waite: Career

-Anya Waite is a biological oceanographer working at the Ocean Frontier Institute in Dalhousie University's Faculty of Science in Nova Scotia, Canada, where she was born and raised.
-She studies nitrogen fluxes in polar oceans and particle dynamics in mesoscale eddies as an Appointed Associate Vice-President Research (Ocean) of Dalhousie University and Chief Executive Officer of Ocean Frontier Institute.
+Anya Waite is a biological oceanographer who is currently a professor in the Department of Oceanography at Dalhousie University in Nova Scotia, Canada).
+Since 2020, she has been the Chief Executive Officer and Scientific Director of the Ocean Frontier Institute.
+In this role, she contributed significantly to the development of research and training programs such as the Safe and Sustainable Development of the Ocean Frontier initiative and the Transforming Climate Action program.

 She was previously Winthrop Professor at the University of Western Australia's Oceans Institute, the Section Head of Polar Biological Oceanography at the Alfred Wegener Institute in Bremerhaven, and a professor of oceanography in the biology department at the University of Bremen.
 Throughout her time at the University of Western Australia, she was awarded the PCB Professional Development Scholarship.
-Anya attended the 27th annual Conference of the United Nations Framework Convention on climate change in November, 2022.